apache/spark/docs/monitoring.md

     <td><code>/metrics/executors/prometheus/</code></td>
   </tr>
 </table>

-* `GraphiteSink`: Sends metrics to a Graphite node.
-* `Slf4jSink`: Sends metrics to slf4j as log entries.
-* `StatsdSink`: Sends metrics to a StatsD node.

 Spark also supports a Ganglia sink which is not included in the default build due to licensing restrictions: